AgeCraft/ExtendedMetadata/README.md

 // Replace 14 with your metadata value
 // Replace "inventory14" with the key of the custom variant in your blockstate json EMModelLoader.registerBlockItemModel(block, 14, "inventory14");

+// Replace all block item models with one custom variant EMModelLoader.registerBlockItemModel(block, "inventory");
 ```

 ## Changes